Pungyeon/docker-example/README.md

 Now, use your favourite text-editor for this, there is no requirements there.
 However, I prefer using Visual Code, which youo can get for free here: https://code.visualstudio.com/

+All the code written in this tutorial can be found at https://github.com/Pungyeon/docker-example

 Alright, enough prerequisites and installing!
 Let's get on with it!

 ### Initialising our NPM project